 Reckless driving

 Over 35 percent of motorcycle accidents recorded in 2017 were caused by reckless driving.
-Aggressive driving, street racing, disregarding traffic laws, and distracted driving are some types of reckless driving.
+Aggressive driving, street racing, disregarding traffic laws, and distracted driving are types of reckless driving.

 Lane splitting

-Lane splitting is regarded as illegal in most states.
+Lane splitting is illegal in most states.
 It involves riding a motorcycle between lanes of slow-moving or stopped traffic.
 Lane splitting is dangerous because a motorcyclist goes against the speed limit in the process.

 Motorcycle safety precautions statistics